 All data is stored using industry best-practice standards and only accessed over HTTPS, using TLS v1.2 and above.
 Organization data is logically separated and housed in a dedicated, network-isolated, secure database.

 All application data is encrypted both at rest and in transit.
 AES-256 encryption is used at rest, and TLS 1.3 is supported in transit.

-Worksphere never directly stores or has access to sensitive information such as passwords, or full credit card or bank account information.
+Worksphere never directly stores or has access to sensitive information such as passwords, full credit card information, or bank account information.

 Customer data is never shared, except with sub-processor vendors who are only allowed to use it to assist us in providing our services.
 Privacy and security assessments are conducted for each vendor used by the supplier.
 Vendors must be SOC 2, SOC 3, ISO 27001/27701, Privacy Shield, or STAR certified.